-- Of the 14 EU member States respondents to the CDDH questionnaire: - None reported the presence of any companies exporting goods currently prohibited under the EU Anti-Torture Regulation to law enforcement agencies for torture or other ill-treatment. - Several member States reported the presence of companies manufacturing or supplying certain law enforcement equipment that if used responsibly could have legitimate law enforcement purposes but which potentially could be misused for torture or other ill-treatment.
+used responsibly could have legitimate law enforcement purposes but which potentially could be misused for torture or other ill-treatment.
 The operation is however subject to control regime set up in accordance with the EU Anti-Torture Regulation and it is limited by relevant criminal sanctions.
-Another EU Member State (UK) provided details of licenses issued for such controlled law enforcement equipment, noting the exporter/broker may not necessarily be the manufacturer, but may instead be a wholesaler, distributor or re-seller. - Based on information supplied by EU member States for 2017 and 2018 to the European Commission: - (i) In 2017, a total of 301 export authorisations for Annex III goods (law enforcement equipment) or Annex IV goods (pharmaceutical chemicals) were granted by 12 member States; - (ii) In 2018, a total of 235 export authorisations for Annex III or IV goods were granted by 12 member States; - (iii) The remaining 16 EU member States informed the European Commission that they had not received any applications for export authorisations pursuant to the Regulation in that two-year period: - During this two-year period, nine applications for an export authorisation were reported as dismissed: four in 2017 and five in 2018.
-They primarily concerned Annex III goods; and to a lesser extent Annex IV goods; - Publicly available information regarding the existence and implementation of relevant national control regimes of Council of Europe member States beyond the EU is currently very limited.
-Similarly, in comparison to EU States, for non-EU Council of Europe member States there is less publicly available information concerning the existence and activities of companies manufacturing, promoting or trading in goods intended for or that could be misused for torture, other ill-treatment and the death penalty.
+Another EU Member State (UK) provided details of licenses issued for such controlled law enforcement equipment, noting the exporter/broker may not necessarily be the manufacturer, but may instead be a wholesaler, distributor or re-seller.

+- Based on information supplied by EU Member States for 2017 and 2018 to the European Commission: - (i) In 2017, a total of 301 export authorisations for Annex III goods (law enforcement equipment) or Annex IV goods (pharmaceutical chemicals) were granted by 12 Member States: - (ii) In 2018, a total of 235 export authorisations for Annex III or IV goods were granted by 12 Member States; - (iii) The remaining 16 EU Member States informed the European Commission that they had not received any applications for export authorisations pursuant to the Regulation in that two year period; - During this two-year period, nine applications for an export authorisation were reported as dismissed: four in 2017 and five in 2018.
+They primarily concerned Annex III goods; and to a lesser extent Annex IV goods; - Publicly available information with regard to the existence and, if extant, implementation of relevant national control regimes of Council of Europe member States beyond the EU is currently very limited.
+Similarly, in comparison to EU States, for non-EU Council of Europe States there is less publicly available information concerning the existence and activities of companies manufacturing, promoting or trading in goods intended for or that could be misused for torture, other ill-treatment and the death penalty.